roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 over carbon base changing the electrical path which varies the resistance.

-A direct digital approach is to use encoders.
+A direct digital approach is to use :index:`encoders`.
 Absolute encoders return a Gray code as a function of position.
 These also come in linear and rotary designs.
 Typically one has a collection of sensors which can detect light and dark.
 The encoder allows light to pass through it in